-The Required Maintenance Schedule specifies how often you should have your car serviced and what things need attention.
-It is essential that your car be serviced as scheduled to retain its high level of safety, dependability, and emission control performance.
+The Maintenance Schedule specifies how often you should have your car serviced and what things need attention.
+It is essential that you have your car serviced as scheduled to retain its high level of safety, dependability, and emissions control performance.

-The services and time or mileage intervals shown in the maintenance schedule assume you will use your car as normal transportation for passengers and their possessions.
+The services and time or distance intervals shown in the maintenance schedule assume you will use your car as normal transportation.
 You should:

 - Avoid exceeding your car's load limit.
-This puts excess strain on the engine, brakes, and many other parts of your car.
-The load limit is shown on the label in the glove box. - Operate your car on reasonable roads within the legal speed limit.

-- Drive your car regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with a pump octane number of 86 or higher.
+This puts excess stress on the engine, brakes, and many other parts of your car.
+The load limit is shown on the label on the driver's doorjamb. - Operate your car on reasonable roads within the legal speed limit. - Drive your car regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with the proper octane rating (see page 74).